ysfzun/Mustang-Modal/README.md

 There are three way for this interactions at the moment.
 These methods are **load**, **iframe** and **changeBody**.

-Firstly you can use **eq** method.
+Firstly you must use **eq** method.
 With this method you can select a modal.
 And then, you can continue to process. :)

 **load** : This method takes three parameters.
 These, url, parameters and callback.